rspeed/Asteroid-Mining-to-Optimize-Propellant-Depot-Costs/readme.md

 [![Extractor Module mockup][]] [extractor module mockup full]

-Converting the asteroid's materials into propellant is a somewhat complex process.
+Converting the asteroid's materials into propellant is essentially identical to the process on Mars.
+The surface composition of C-type asteroids is somewhat similar to the surface of Mars, but with

 ![Propellant Production Flowchart][]

-1. A drill pulls materials from the asteroid into a sealed chamber where they're heated [using microwaves](http://anstd.ans.org/wp-content/uploads/2015/07/5111.pdf), melting ice and separating water from hydrated minerals.
-The water is isolated using a centrifugal separator and then stored in a heated tank.
-The remaining carbonaceous minerals are stored in a separate tank where they finish drying.
+1. A drill pulls materials from the asteroid into a sealed chamber where they're [heated using microwaves](http://anstd.ans.org/wp-content/uploads/2015/07/5111.pdf), causing the absorbed volatiles – particularly water and carbon dioxide – to vaporize and escape from the minerals.
+The mix of gases are moved to a nearby chamber where a condenser returns the water to a liquid state, then a centrifugal separator isolates it from the other gases (which have much lower melting points).
+The minerals are removed once they stop producing volatiles.

 1. Water is split into oxygen (O₂) and hydrogen (H₂) gases using electrolysis.
 Another centrifugal separator isolates hydrogen from residual water.
 The water is returned to its tank while the hydrogen and oxygen gases are stored in their own pressurized tanks.